rpbaptist/IMK-Corne-case-fixes/README.md

 ![TRRS mismatch](pics/trrs_mismatch.png)

-Again, if you use a cable with ends befor the TRRS pin, you should be fine.
+Again, if you use a cable with relatively thin ends before the TRRS pin, you should be fine.
 Personally I had a custom TRRS cable created and wanted to use it with the board.

 ![oops](pics/jacknotfit.png)